candostdagdeviren/candostdagdeviren.com/_posts/2020-10-10-growth-with-systematic-bliss.md

 I had yearly and quarterly goals divided into months.
 I even got help from one coach while creating my old system.
 We both were proud of coming up with that system.
 I tried to stick to it for around half a year.
 After not accomplishing my monthly and quarterly goals, I felt overwhelmed.
 So, the change was inevitable, and I took the completely opposite approach and dropped all my goals.

 After reading [Growth Without Goals](http://investorfieldguide.com/growth-without-goals/){:target="_blank"} from Patrick O'Shaughnessy, I thought a lot about my broken system.
 It's hard to change something embedded in your bones, soul, and thoughts.
-It takes years, if not months.
+It takes months, if not years.
 When your life is based on goals, changing it requires a restart from the bottom.
 The first step to the bottom is a realization.
 I quickly noticed that my current system isn't as productive as I thought and even became one reason for my burnout (another story).
 I needed a new system, which will help fulfill my general curiosity about diverse topics.
 Therefore, I jumped on [what I found](https://jamesclear.com/goals-systems){:target="_blank"}: Kick out the goals, do what you enjoy.

 It sounded like what I was looking for.
 Do what you love.
 Enjoy every moment of your life—carpe diem.
 Growth without goals is a shining scheme.
 It's so clear that it looks like a diamond.
 However, it comes with a price.
 First, this change was entirely psychological.
 The transformation of the mind is always the hardest.
 It requires mindfulness.
 Noticing your thoughts, naming them, and watching them from a distance is different than just being aware of them.
 I meditated, tried to accept and change how my mind works.
 It seemed working at first.
 But the change was colossal, and I failed again.
 Before trying to innovate, I needed to disclose what I had, one more time.